Home/ Blog/ Preventive Care/

 Close up of an arm experiencing redness post vaccination-7.jpeg

-For most of the above vaccines, you might experience redness/swelling from the shot, headache, fever, chills, nausea, muscle aches and tiredness.
+For most of the above vaccines, you might experience redness/swelling from the shot, headache, chills, nausea, muscle aches and tiredness.

 These vaccines address the most common, preventable diseases that affect older adults annually.
 Your doctor can advise on any other vaccines that may be needed.
 At your next appointment, be sure to ask your doctor which vaccines are right for you.